 For loans that are deferred or in forbearance, the monthly payment for the loan is calculated as either 0.5% or 1% of the outstanding loan balance or the full payment amount according to your loan documents, depending on the lender and loan program.
 For example, if you have $30,000 in student loans outstanding and the lender applies the 1% method, the monthly payment that is included in your debt-to-income ratio when you apply for a mortgage is $300 ($30,000 * 1% = $300).
 If the lender uses the 0.5% method, the monthly payment included in the ratio would be $150.
 The added monthly debt expense attributable to the student loans reduces the mortgage amount you can afford.

 The same general student loan guidelines also apply to FHA and USDA mortgages.
-When you apply for an FHA or USDA mortgage, for student loans being deferred or in forbearance, the monthly debt payment used by the lender is the greater of 1% of the outstanding loan balance or the loan payment stated on your credit report.
+When you apply for an FHA or USDA home loan, for student loans on an income based repayment plan and for loans being deferred or in forbearance, the monthly debt payment used by the lender is the greater of 1% of the outstanding loan balance or the loan payment stated on your credit report.

 The student loan rules for VA Mortgage are a little more flexible and borrower-friendly.
 As long as the student loan is expected to be deferred or in forbearance for at least a year after the mortgage closes, then the lender can exclude the student loan from the borrowerâ€™s debt-to-income ratio calculation.